dininabilam/SQL-Study-Case/README.md

 # SQL-Study-Case

 Welcome to my SQL Study Case!
-This code repository contains examples of SQL I've written.
+This code repository contains examples of SQL I've solve.
 Feel free to take a look and reach out if you have any questions